EntropicEngineering/WebUSB-HID/readme.md

 Device acts like a normal HID class device, except Vendor class type in Interface descriptor.

-Device defines WebUSB BOS platform descriptor.
-(Because it's part of the WebUSB spec, I guess.
-Chrome doesn't care right now, not sure if it will in the future.
-WebUSB-HID only cares because it uses the WebUSB `navigator.usb` API.)

-Device defines WebUSB-HID BOS platform descriptor (with all the normal Capability and Platform headers).
+Device defines SimpleHID BOS platform descriptor (with all the normal Capability and Platform headers).

-WebUSB-HID BOS platform descriptor has UUID of 'a8adf97c-6a20-48e4-a97c-79978eec00c7'.
+SimpleHID BOS platform descriptor has UUID of 'a8adf97c-6a20-48e4-a97c-79978eec00c7'.

 CapabilityData, 20 bytes (Platform descriptor total of 40 bytes):
 * bcdVersion, 2 bytes, binary-coded-decimal version number (0.2.0)
-* Vendor Usage Page for WebUSB-HID data-type mapping (default to `0xFFAA`), 2 bytes
+* Vendor Usage Page for SimpleHID data-type mapping (default to `0xFFAA`), 2 bytes
-* Usage ID applied to Application-type Collections to indicate WebUSB-HID compatibility, 2 bytes (default `0x0000`)
+* Usage ID applied to Application-type Collections to indicate SimpleHID compatibility, 2 bytes (default `0x0000`)
 * Usage ID for `Uint`, 2 bytes (default `0x0001`)
     * Valid Report Sizes for Usage: 8, 16, 32, 64
 * Usage ID for `int`, 2 bytes (default `0x0002`)